hypothesis/h/CONTRIBUTING.rst

     else
         return theOtherThing

-Committer Policy
+Committing Policy
 -----------------
 Committers are those with push access to the `main repository`.
-These people should feel free to commit trivial changes in good faith.
-It is expected that these people should read upstream commits made by others when they feel qualified to review the material and bring any objections or questions to the mailing list.
-In general, these commits should be uncontroversial.
+These people should feel free to commit small changes in good faith.
+It is expected that these people should read upstream commits made by others when they feel qualified to review the material and comment with any objections, questions or suggestions.
+In general, these commits should be uncontroversial and do not require up front code review.

-Non-trivial changes, and changes being submitted by non-committers, should follow the branching and merging strategy outlined in the next section.
+Larger changes, and changes being submitted by non-committers, should follow the branching and merging strategy outlined in the next section.

 Branching and Pull Requests
 ---------------------------